Stew-McD/T-reX/docs/source/ExplodeDatabase.rst

 The ExplodeDatabase function is invoked with a single argument, the name of the Brightway2 database to be processed.
 It performs the exploding process, logs the operation, and saves the resulting DataFrame as a pickle file.
-The function is designed for internal use within the WMF tool and does not return a value but rather saves the output for subsequent use.
+The function is designed for internal use within the T-reX tool and does not return a value but rather saves the output for subsequent use.